Form I-131A, Application for Travel Document (Carrier Documentation)

 - Pay the filing fee for this form online using the USCIS online payment system.
 You may pay the fee with your credit or debit card or U.S. bank account.
 We cannot accept any other method of payment.
 As with all immigration fees, we do not issue refunds, regardless of the decision on the application.

 - Request an appointment by forwarding the email you received from pay.gov to the closest embassy or consulate in Italy.

 Please follow instructions received from the consulate or embassy.
 USCIS no longer processes forms I-131A at our office in Rome.

 Child Born Abroad to a LPR

 If you are an LPR and your child is born abroad during a temporary absence from the United States, your child may enter the United States without a visa before he or she turns two years old if your child accompanies you on your first return to the United States.
 CBP’s guidance indicates that an airline may board a child in this situation.
-If an airline refuses to board your child without carrier documentation, we can issue a transportation letter.
-You do not need to file Form I-131A or pay a fee for this service.

 If your child does not come to the United States when you, the LPR parent first return to the United States, consult the U.S. Consulate or this USCIS office about the availability of an immigrant visa for your child.

 Outside the U.S. For More than One Year